Inklingo

 rama

-Use 'rama' to describe a branch or sub-field within a larger area of study or discipline.
+Use 'rama' to describe a branch or sub-discipline within a larger field of study, like a specific subject within biology.

 A colorful illustration showing a thick main element splitting into three distinct, separate paths, symbolizing a division or subdivision.